hpmicro/hpm_sdk/docs/en/sdk/samples/drivers/uart/uart_lin/slave/README.md

 ## Note
 - The interval between data frames should be greater than or equal to the transmission time of 4 UART bytes.
 - The baudrate adaptation function is not supported, need to configured UART baudrate to the desired value.
+- The slave automatic sleep function is not supported, the master no need to wake up slave.

 ## Board Setting